alx-zheng/search/submission.md

-Instructions for use, describing how a user would interact with your program.
+How the user will interact with the program:

 - The user will interact with the program through the Index and Query files.
 - Before searching, the user needs to run Index to allow the Query file to function.
 How the user sets up the Index is by